niksaklecak/automatin-assignment/README.md

 - browserName - name of a browser

 Currently Parameters are used only on Class level.
 And they are passed as a variable from jenkins Job

+## Tests

+Project is testing google maps, choosing the longest route from Budapest to Belgrade

 ## Built With